Gameplay Tips: Original

 Indeed, Yiazmat has a whopping 50 million HP, and since you can’t break the damage limit in the original game, fighting Yiazmat typically takes hours.
 Beating him is, to put it lightly, a feat.

 I haven’t done it myself; I have a save in the original game where I can attempt it (I have a level 95 party or so), but the prospect of a six-hour fight is something I don’t exactly look forward to.
-I’d like to try it in IZJS, though.
+I never got around to it in IZJS, either... but since there's an achievement for it in TZA, I no longer have an excuse.
 In the meantime, you can find some strategies for beating Yiazmat on the FF wiki.

 That’s it!
 If you have any other gameplay tips for Final Fantasy XII you’d like to offer, or if you have any questions about what I’ve written here, feel free to shoot me an email!